mjoehler94/fraud_detection_flask_app/README.md

 ___

-This project my capstone project for the Udacity Machine Learning Engineering Nanodegree
+This project was my capstone project for the Udacity Machine Learning Engineering Nanodegree

 **A Quick Guide for navigating this repository**